jdmead01/Portfolio_I/README.md

 ```
 As is, running ```dotnet run``` will deliver a "Hello World!" message at localhost:5000.

-#Error Feedback
+# Error Feedback

 Another tool available to us, particularly for when we don't know where exactly our app is failing.
 To receive more explicit error messages about the state of our app, we just need to make sure our work environment is set to **Development mode**.
-Notice in the Configure method of our Startup file the following condition:
+Notice in the Configure method of our **Startup file (Startup.cs)** the following condition:
 ```javascript

     if (env.IsDevelopment())